BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Yes, you can walk into the park from the visitor center!
 I wouldn’t recommend it, but I have seen plenty of people do it.
 It’s about 8 miles from the visitor center to the Temple of Sinawava.

-For the first 1.5 miles, from the Visitor Center to Canyon Junction, you can walk on the Pa’rus Trail rather than the road.
+For the first 1.5 miles, from the visitor center to Canyon Junction, you can walk on the Pa’rus Trail rather than the road.
 But as you walk in Zion Canyon, you’ll walk along the shoulder of the road.
 There is NOT a sidewalk.

 Cars can drive from the visitor center to Canyon Junction.
-If you can get someone to drop you off at Canyon Junction, you’ll cut off the 1.5 mile Pa’rus Trail.
+If you can get someone to drop you off at Canyon Junction, you’ll cut off the 1.5-mile Pa’rus Trail.

 Can You Ride a Bike into Zion Canyon?